-BMGT 406 Electronic Commerce Application Development (3) Prerequisite: BMGT 305.
+BMGT 406 Electronic Commerce Application Development (3) Prerequisite: BMGT 302 and BMGT 402.
 For BMGT majors only.
 Develops understanding of the fundamental principles of usability as they apply to electronic commerce applications.
-Aspects of web site evaluation are examined.
-Course will also cover the design of usable business web sites using current tools and techniques.
+Aspects of website evaluation are examined.
+Course will also cover the design of usable business websites using current tools and techniques.

-BMGT 407 Info Systems Projects (3) Prerequisite: 12 hours of information systems.
-For decision and information sciences majors only.
+BMGT 407 Information Systems Projects (3) Prerequisite: BMGT 402 and BMGT 403 For decision and information sciences majors only.
 Senior standing.
 Senior capstone course for the decision and information sciences major.
 Collected knowledge from the DIS courses and application to significant problems of size and complexity.
 State-of-the-art research ideas and current business and industrial practices in information systems.